looker-open-source/sdk-codegen/rationale.md

 ### Binary response handling

 The popular request libraries currently used by the RTLs for both Python and the Node-based Typescript SDK treat response content as string by default, with binary mode as an opt-in setting.
-This results in the download of binary content like images or PDFs from SDK methods to be corrupted.
+By default, this results in the download of binary content like images or PDFs from SDK methods to be corrupted.

-Until we've [resolved this issue](#binary-response-detection) with replacement HTTP request methods, the code generator will assist with binary responses in the following ways (the provided examples in Typescript).
+We've resolved this issue by setting up the request methods to process requests as binary by default, with the RTL using the `Content-Type` of the response to determine whether it's binary before returning the response payload to the SDK method.

 #### Response can be either binary and string